Master of Physician Assistant

 • Admissions Requirements

-Human Anatomy & Physiology I and II with lab (must be taken at the same institution)8
+*Human Anatomy & Physiology I & II with lab may be substituted (should be taken at the same institution).

 Chemistry with lab4